maciuozz/CI-CD/README.md

 # Practica CI-CD Paolo Scotto Di Mase

+There are 3 more README files: one for the ***src/main/java/WordCounter*** repository, another for the ***src/test/java/WordCounter*** repository and a third one for the DockerAgents-JenkinsNodes-Job repository.
 For this project, I utilized a virtual machine running Ubuntu 22.04 as the environment for Jenkins.
 I used 2 docker agents that connect to 2 Jenkins nodes.
 I created the VM with the Vagrant script below: